kawaiiDango/pano-scrobbler/faq.md

 ### [android] The app skips scrobbles when it is in the background / The app says that it has been killed

 1. Check if notification access is enabled for this app.
-   Go to Settings > Notifications > Notification read, reply and control > Pano Scrobbler.
+   Go to Settings > Apps > Special app access > Notification read, reply and control > Pano Scrobbler.
+   The exact location and name of the setting will depend on your Android version and manufacturer.

 2. Some manufacturers such as Xiaomi, Huawei, OnePlus and others do not allow 3rd party apps to run in the background by default.
 Try disabling battery optimisations for this app.
 Sometimes, that